dragonflyoss/design/systems-analysis/peer-cache-encryption-storage.md

 A constructed nonce can be used to ensure uniqueness under the same key.
 For example, by combining part of the `task_id` with part of the `piece_number`, a unique nonce value can be generated.
-This approach eliminates the need to store a separate nonce for each piece.
+This approach removes the need to store a separate nonce for each piece.

 Currently, the plan is to generate a key for each `PersistentCacheTask`, and all related `Pieces` will use this key for encryption and decryption.
 Since the algorithm used may change, the type of algorithm also needs to be recorded.